devneal/FOE/README.md

-# REFE
+# FOE
-Materials for the IAP 2018 Reverse Engineering for Exploitation course.
+Materials for the IAP 2018 Fundamentals of Exploitation course.

 ## TODO